MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 This order is chosen because it's cheaper computationally to perform (1) and (2).
 So if we get lucky we can short-circuit before getting to the SNARK step.

+We also should rebroadcast validated transitions over the network to our neighbors.

 #### Processor